egor9814/ThreadLib/README.md

 # ThreadLib
 Threads wrapper for C++

-main.cpp - examples for using
+main.cpp - examples for using</br>
-include/ - main headers for lib linknig.txt - macroses for linking threads to Your project
+include/ - main headers for lib</br>
+linknig.txt - macroses for linking threads to Your project</br>